 3. If your case involves children or a marriage, is the attorney married or have children?
 Is the attorney divorced himself, which may provide some real life understanding to what you are going through?

 Late night feedings, sick children, and balancing family and work have an entirely different meaning when you have been there yourself.
 The love of a parent for their child is impossible to fully understand until felt yourself.
 Dealing with the dissolution of a marriage or issues relating to one’s child takes a special personality.
 Someone that can empathize with the hardships and identify and address future problems that are likely to arise.
 Does the attorney have a viewpoint from which you can discuss these issues?
-You don’t want to be forced to explain to your attorney what being married or being a parent is like.
+You do not want to be forced to explain to your attorney what being married or being a parent is like.

 4. Is the lawyer committed to staying current on the law?
 How much Continuing Legal Education (CLE) does the attorney attend each year in family law?